Building great products requires a harmony of art, science, and intuition.

 The "why" is paramount

 Focus on the outcome, not on the actions.
 Understand what you want to achieve, define your goals, and the solutions will follow.
-Otherwise, you risk building great things that get you to the wrong place faster.
+If you don't ask "why", you'll end up building something, but it might be the wrong thing.

 Optimism coupled with a healthy dose of reality

-I'm an optimists, and know how to operate in the real world.
+I'm an optimists, and know how to operate in the real world where everything is not rosy.

 Balance is necessary, but strive for rhythm and harmony

-The world is not black and white.
-The world is also not a uniform shade of gray either.
+The world is not black and white, and it is not a uniform shade of gray either.
 I strive to find the right balance.
 I don't deliver a bland average.
 I strive to find the right rhythm, cadence, and harmony that balances the needs of my clients.

 Execute well while avoiding silly mistakes

 A suboptimal choice is not lethal.
-The big silly mistake is what will kill you.
-Execute swiftly while avoiding gross mistakes.
+The big mistake is what will kill you.
+Execute swiftly while avoiding large mistakes.
 It's the winning formula.
+Don't worry about optimizing every single thing.

 A solid foundation is more valuable than trendy window dressing

 New and shiny things are distracting.
-Stick to proven technologies, build a strong foundation, and experiment with innovation.
+Stick to proven technologies, build a strong foundation, and run experiments on this stable foundation.
 Shiny things can lead to silly mistakes, and those are the ones that will drag you down.